AuthorizeNet/accept-sample-app/README-AcceptHosted.md

   ![Accept Hosted Screenshot](screenshots/AcceptHosted-Tablet.PNG "Screenshots showing Accept Hosted.")

 ## Step 3.
+Listen for Accept Hosted Messages.

+In this step we will demonstrate how to resize your container iFrame based on resize messages from the Accept Hosted form.
+To securely communicate between our Accept Hosted page and your

+The

-Display a custom receipt using the transaction response.
+## Step 4.
+Display a custom receipt using the transaction response message.

 In this step we will receive the payment form response via the iFrameCommunicatorURL and use that response data to present a custom receipt